-DescriptionThe Department of Natural Sciences and Environmental Health is composed of Biology, Chemistry, Physics, and Environmental Health disciplines.
-The 18 faculty members are responsible for teaching science courses for the University and conducting research in their chosen fields of study.
-Departmental strengths include analytical chemistry and bio-environmental assessment.
+DescriptionThe Department of Natural Sciences and Environmental Health is composed of Biology, Chemistry, Environmetal Health, Science education majors and courses in Physics.
+The department offers unique Masters of Science degree in environmental health and in bioinformatics.
+The faculty members are responsible for teaching science courses for the University and conducting research in their chosen fields of study.
+Departmental faculty specialty include ecology, cytogenetics, entomology molecular biology toxicology, biosynthesis, analytical chemistry and bio-environmental assessment.

-The Department of Natural Sciences and Environmental Health offers (1) Bachelor of Science degrees in Biology, Chemistry, Science Education, and Environmental Health, and (2) Master of Science degrees in Environmental Health and Bioinformatics.
+The Department of Natural Sciences and Environmental Health offers (1) Bachelor of Science degrees in Biology, Chemistry (double major option available as well as a minor), Science Education, and Environmental Health, and (2) Master of Science degrees in Environmental Health and Bioinformatics.